 Use of Simplified Cost Options (hereinafter: SCOs) is mandatory by the Programme.
-Two options, which include different possibilities of using real and flat rate costs, are equally available to both standard and small-scale projects.
+Two options, which include different possibilities of using real and flat rate costs, are available to all projects.

-The information on options and the use of SCOs is described in the Programme Manual on Eligibility and summarised here.
+The information on options and the use of SCOs is described in the PME and summarised here.